Back

 Public healthcare in Switzerland is considered one of the very best in the world.
 All European nationals can gain access to emergency medical treatment upon presentation of a European Health Insurance Card (EHIC).
 That said, an EHIC will not cover the costs of medical repatriation, long-term medical care or non-emergency treatment.

 As a result even Swiss nations typically rely on medical insurance policies.
-As a visitor you should consider suitable Expat Insurance to be compulsory before leaving home, in order to ensure that you have access to all the care necessary should a medical situation arise while in Switzerland.
+As a visitor you should consider suitable expat insurance to be compulsory before leaving home, in order to ensure that you have access to all the care necessary should a medical situation arise while in Switzerland.

 Switzerland Currency